 This gluten free coconut cupcake recipe can be used for any holiday.
 Add in white chocolate bunny ears and sprinkle on colorful sprinkles, and they are perfect for Easter.
 For winter, they look just like snowballs.

-How to make bunny ears with a silicone mold
+How to make bunny ears

 Using a silicone mold is really simple when making bunny ears.
 Melt white chocolate and use a spoon to drop melted chocolate into each bunny ear.
 Use a toothpick to make sure all of the areas are covered.
 Allow hardening.
 Twist the silicone mold to release the hardened chocolate bunny ears.